top of page

 The STENA CAMBRIA seen arriving in the port of Dún Laoghaire in Ireland in 1991, during her first season under Sealink Stena Line and under her new name.
 Picture taken by the Sealink Heritage group and published on www.doverferryphotosforum.co.uk.

-While the STENA CAMBRIA provided good service during her debut season under Sealink Stena Line, she encountered a few technical issues during the 1992 season, and she therefore missed a few days of service while undergoing repairs in Birkenhead, with her operations being taken over by her sister ship, the GALLOWAY PRINCESS, which had been renamed STENA GALLOWAY.
+While the STENA CAMBRIA provided good service during her debut season under Sealink Stena Line, she encountered a few technical issues during the 1992 season, and she therefore missed a few days of service while undergoing repairs in Birkenhead, with her operations being taken over by her sister ship, namely the GALLOWAY PRINCESS, which had been renamed STENA GALLOWAY.
 When she was repaired, she took over her sister ship's service on the North Channel, being deployed on the Stranraer-Larne line.
 After the summer of 1992 ended, Sealink Stena Line had accumulated negative criticism over the switch that had been done with the sister ships, as the STENA GALLOWAY was not fit to dock in Holyhead, which resulted in her experiencing several delays.
 As a result of this, the STENA CAMBRIA returned to the Holyhead-Dún Laoghaire line, whereas the STENA GALLOWAY headed back to the Stranraer-Larne line, operating alongside the STENA ANTRIM and the STENA CALEDONIA (the ex-ST DAVID).

 The STENA CAMBRIA seen during the summer of 1992 in the port of Larne in Northern Ireland, during her brief spell on the Stranraer-Larne line.
 Picture taken by Aubrey Dale and published on www.doverferryphotosforum.co.uk.